MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsShiftsConnectionTeamMap.md

 **Note:** This cmdlet is currently in public preview.

-This cmdlet connects a Teams team and a WFM team.
+This cmdlet connects a Teams team and a Workforce management (WFM) team.

 ## SYNTAX